 If you would like more information on the annual Congressional District Art Competition - including this year's deadlines - Please contact the Manhattan District office at 212-367-7350

-All submissions should be mailed via USPS and addressed to: 201 Varick Street, Suite 669, New York, NY 10014
+Submissions can be emailed as a .jpeg file to email@example.com OR mailed via USPS and addressed to: 201 Varick Street, Suite 669, New York, NY 10014.

 Submissions Deadline: April 30, 2021